Limpster/Fallout76LanguageChanger/README.md

 12. you did it, you found the G.E.C.K. and future generations will survive thanks to your contribution to the wasteland

 ## Configuration
-You will find a few settings inside the bat-file which you have to edit, they are all explained (some with examples) in the file and in this readme.
+You will find a few settings inside the bat-file which you have to edit, they are all explained (some with examples) in the file and in this readme (not all settings are in both batchfiles, most of the time you just need to set the desired locale)

+Both Batch files (Fallout 76 Language Changer.bat/Fallout 76 Language Changer UWPHook.bat):
 Set the language you want to play Fallout 76 in, e.g. en-GB, pt-BR, es-ES, pl-PL, de-DE etc. (obviously only languages downloaded and available for your game will work, I tested it with en-GB, pt-BR, es-ES, pl-PL and de-DE)
 <br>example for english language: `set "LocaleNew=en-GB"`

+Fallout 76 Language Changer UWPHook.bat
-Since I am launching the Game with UWPHook through Steam and not trough the regular shortcut or the XBOX/Gamepass App, I have to tell the file, where to find UWPHook.exe to launch Fallout 76.
+If you are launching the Game with UWPHook through Steam and not trough the regular shortcut or the XBOX/Gamepass App, we have to tell the file, where to find UWPHook.exe to launch Fallout 76.
 Edit this setting to set the path to UWPHook.exe<br>
 example: `set "path_to_UWPHook.exe=C:/PATH/TO/UWPHook.exe"`

+Fallout 76 Language Changer UWPHook.bat
 I guess that the AUMID/APPID will remain the same, unless they release some kind of new version for the game, anyhow, here you are able to edit the AUMID/APPID in the unlikely case of a change.
 UWPHook.exe shows the ID, you can also easily copy it after adding a shortcut to Steam with UWPHook. set the UWPHook.exe AUMID/AppID for Fallout 76 (in case the ID will change, you can edit it here)<br>
 `set "AUMID=BethesdaSoftworks.Fallout76-PC_3275kfvn8vcwc!Fallout76"`

+Both Batch files (Fallout 76 Language Changer.bat/Fallout 76 Language Changer UWPHook.bat):
 The same goes for the Fallout 76 executable, in the unlikely case the name of the executable will change, you can edit it here.
 This is relevant since we are checking if the exectuable is running before we revert the language settings back to default<br>
 `set "Fallout_executable=Project76_GamePass.exe"`